Hugh's Home

 Environmental Impact

-The system contributed significantly to reducing the property’s carbon footprint:
+The system contributed significantly to reducing the property’s carbon footprint by approximately:

 Disclaimer: These calculations are based on estimated system output and standard carbon emission factors provided in the UK Government’s 'Greenhouse Gas Reporting: Conversion Factors 2024'.
 Actual results may vary due to differences in household energy use, weather conditions, and grid carbon intensity.